Fed eases bank merger rules by lifting size threshold for review

-The Fed said in a statement that a bank merger that creates an institution with total assets of less $100 billion is not a threat to the financial system.
-That bar was previously set at $25 billion.
+A merger that creates a bank with total assets of less than $100 billion is not a threat to the financial system, the central bank said in a statement on Thursday.
+Since 2012, that threshold had been $25 billion.

+Mergers that create banks "with less than $100 billion in total assets, are generally not likely to create institutions that pose systemic risks," the Federal Reserve said.

 Industry officials applauded the change, saying it should speed up the approval process for bank deals.